SushanthKS06/LedgerLens/README.md

 ---

-## ✨ Core Features
+## Core Features

-- **🛡️ Zero Hallucination Policy:** The LLM acts purely as an orchestrator and synthesizer.
+- **Zero Hallucination Policy:** The LLM acts purely as an orchestrator and synthesizer.
 All financial data is pulled strictly from deterministic tools and SQL queries.
 If evidence is insufficient, the system safely aborts.
-- **🧠 Multi-Step Agentic RAG:** Powered by LangGraph, the agent flow dynamically resolves intent, selects tools, gathers evidence, synthesizes findings, and applies confidence guardrails.
+- **Multi-Step Agentic RAG:** Powered by LangGraph, the agent flow dynamically resolves intent, selects tools, gathers evidence, synthesizes findings, and applies confidence guardrails.
-- **⚡ High-Performance Architecture:** utilizing FastAPI for async endpoints, Groq (`llama-3.3-70b-versatile`) for blazing-fast inference, and Redis for aggressive caching of vector embeddings and exact-match queries.
+- **High-Performance Architecture:** utilizing FastAPI for async endpoints, Groq (`llama-3.3-70b-versatile`) for blazing-fast inference, and Redis for aggressive caching of vector embeddings and exact-match queries.
-- **📊 Hybrid Vector Search:** Integrates `pgvector` alongside PostgreSQL Full-Text Search (merged via Reciprocal Rank Fusion) to semantically find historically similar resolved tickets.
+- **Hybrid Vector Search:** Integrates `pgvector` alongside PostgreSQL Full-Text Search (merged via Reciprocal Rank Fusion) to semantically find historically similar resolved tickets.
-- **👮 Role-Based Access Control (RBAC):** Strict JWT-based authorization ensures users only execute tools they have explicit permission for.
+- **Role-Based Access Control (RBAC):** Strict JWT-based authorization ensures users only execute tools they have explicit permission for.
-- **🔬 Built-In Evaluation Pipeline:** Native support for evaluating agent accuracy with metrics like `Recall@K`, `Grounding Score`, and `Tool Accuracy` against golden datasets.
+- **Built-In Evaluation Pipeline:** Native support for evaluating agent accuracy with metrics like `Recall@K`, `Grounding Score`, and `Tool Accuracy` against golden datasets.

 ---

-## 🏗️ System Architecture
+## System Architecture

 ```mermaid
 graph TD